 Portfolios are due electronically to faculty advisor 10 business days prior to the scheduled review.
-PhD Program Lead must have the portfolio to review at least 3-5 days prior the review.
-The faculty advisor, PhD Program Lead and the student will meet in the spring semester of each academic year.
+PhD Program Lead/Associate Dean for Research and Graduate Studies must have the portfolio to review at least 3-5 days prior the review.
+The faculty advisor, PhD Program Lead/Associate Dean for Research and Graduate Studies and the student will meet in the spring semester of each academic year.